Office of International Programs Travel Scholarships

 - Study Product

-For more detailed information, please connect to Gail McKenzie at firstname.lastname@example.org.
+For more detailed information, please connect to Gail McKenzie at firstname.lastname@example.org or follow the link provided.
+For samples of previous awards, please visit Dept. of Landscape Architecture Awards page.

 Rutgers Global offers scholarships for semester programs, summer programs, and winter programs.
 Rutgers Global scholarship awards are competitive; students are not guaranteed a scholarship.
 Applications can be found inside of your study abroad program application.
 As an applicant, you are automatically considered for all applicable scholarships based on answers you provide on your application.
 Scholarship awards may only be used for Rutgers Global–Study Abroad administered study abroad programs.